Depression Blogs That Provide Support—And Some Other Media Too

 If you're experiencing depression, it can be easy to feel like you’re alone.
 However, depression is a common mental health condition that can affect people from all walks of life.
 According to the American Psychiatric Association, depression affects 6.7% of the population per year.

-If you live with depression, you might feel like your family and friends don’t understand exactly what you're going through.
+If you live with depression, you might feel like your family and friends don’t understand exactly what you're going through or why your feelings are occurring.
 Also, you might not know exactly where to turn, which can make a frustrating and emotional situation even harder.
-However, in recent years, the internet has made it easier to find the support you need while you work on overcoming your depression.
-There are numerous depression blogs, books, and podcasts addressing the topic of depression.
+However, in recent years, the internet and social media have made it easier to find the depression support you need while you work on overcoming your mental health conditions.
+There are numerous depression blogs, books, and podcasts addressing this topic.

 Finding the right one may help you feel understood while also allowing you to discover evidence-based tips you can use as you work toward overcoming depression.

-Below are seven depression blogs that provide support and personal experiences of others who live with depression.
+Below are seven blogs about depression that provide support and personal experiences of others who live with this disorder.
 Some are from professional organizations, and others are from people who have experienced depression themselves.
-This may allow you to get professional opinions, read about personal experiences, and receive advice about handling depression.
+These blogs may allow you to get professional opinions, read about personal experiences, and receive advice about handling mental health conditions.

 NAMI stands for National Alliance on Mental Illness.
-This is a nonprofit organization that works to support individuals who are experiencing mental illnesses, including depression.
+This is a nonprofit organization that works to support individuals who are experiencing mental illnesses.
 While NAMI’s blog isn’t exclusively dedicated to depression, it allows you to filter the blog posts for those that focus on depression and related topics.

-You can find posts that aim to help you understand what depression is and how to recognize it, along with how to get help.
-There are also posts about media and depression, tips for improving relationships, and tips for living with depression.
+You can find blog posts that aim to help you understand what depression is and how to recognize it, along with how to get help.
+There are also blog posts about media portraying depression, tips for improving relationships, and tips for living with a mental health disorder.

 You can find the blog at: https://www.nami.org/Blogs/NAMI-Blog

-Wings of Madness has been around for more than 25 years having been founded in 1995.
-It can serve as a resource for both individuals who are living with depression and those who love someone who is experiencing depression.
-You can find out about the latest depression treatment options, in addition to learning important tips that you can use as you seek assistance or help a loved one to get the help that they need.
+Wings of Madness has been around for more than 25 years, having been founded in 1995.
+It can serve as a resource for both individuals who are living with depression and those who love someone who is experiencing this disorder.
+You can find out about the latest treatment options, in addition to learning important tips that you can use as you seek assistance or help a loved one to get the help that they need.

 Visit the blog at: https://www.wingofmadness.com/